 These costs may be expensive, particularly when they accumulate over a lifetime.
 If we bring a birth injury lawsuit on your behalf, we would need to establish the standard of care, a breach of the standard by your health care provider before, during, or just after delivery, and proximate (legal) cause.
 Once liability is established, you likely can recover the full range of economic and noneconomic damages for the harm that your child and you have suffered.

 There is no statutory cap or limitation on economic damages in a Maryland birth injury case.
 These damages include compensation for past, present, and future medical costs, including nursing services, as well as lost income and lost earning ability.
 There is a cap on noneconomic damages in a birth injury case.
 These are damages for the injury itself, such as pain and suffering, emotional anguish, and loss of enjoyment of life.
 The cap increases by $15,000 each year, and in 2016 it was $770,000.Consult a Baltimore Attorney for Your Cerebral Palsy Case

 If your child was diagnosed with ataxic cerebral palsy, you may need to bring a lawsuit to make sure that your child has the resources to reach their full potential.
 The lifetime needs for many children diagnosed with cerebral palsy may add up to more than a few million dollars.
-At Lebowitz & Mzhen, LLC, our Baltimore cerebral palsy lawyers understand the significant challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
+At Lebowitz & Mzhen Personal Injury Lawyers, our Baltimore cerebral palsy lawyers understand the significant challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
 We do not recover any fees or expenses unless we obtain a judgment or settlement in your favor.
 Call us at 1-800-654-1949 or 410-654-3600, or contact us online for a free consultation with a birth injury attorney.